Prasad1p/CTGAN/README.md

 # CTGAN
 Synthetic data generation using Conditional GANs
-Model is trined to generate synthetic data for
+Model is trined to generate synthetic data from chromosome track data